GLOBAL MARKETS-Asian stocks slide as focus turns to US jobs

 "While it's understandable the market has embraced the recent improvement in inflation and softer October labour market data, strong momentum in the economy remains," ANZ analysts said in a note to clients.
 "We therefore expect that the (Fed), while encouraged by recent inflation improvements, will continue to adopt a hawkish policy stance."

-Hong Kong shares led declines around Asia, and the Hang Seng .HSI slumped to a fresh one-year low.
+In Asian stock markets, Hong Kong shares led declines with the Hang Seng .HSIslumping to a fresh one-year low.
 At 16,470, the index is trading below its pre-Asian financial crisis high and is down almost 17% in a year when global stocks are up 15%..HK

 The euro EUR=EBS sat at $1.0837 on Tuesday, just above support at its 200-day moving average.
 The Australian and New Zealand dollars retreated from multi-month highs on Monday.